search

 Arbitrage

 Exness does not prohibit arbitrage trading.
-Arbitrage refers to buying the undervalued asset and selling the overvalued asset among two assets (currency pairs), and is a trading method that theoretically guarantees a profit.
+Arbitrage refers to buying the undervalued asset and selling the overvalued asset among two instruments (currency pairs), and is a trading method that theoretically guarantees a profit.
 Arbitrage trading can be broadly categorized into the following three methods.

 Three Strategies and Characteristics of Arbitrage Trading with Exness